datawire/datawire-common/docs/source/tutorial/intro_datawire.rst

 Manifold
 ========

-The ``manifold`` command line tool allows you to add queues and topics to your message processing topologies.
+One of the services that Datawire provides is the ``manifold``, which allows you to easily add queues and topics to your message processing topologies.
 The following examples assume that there is a directory running as ``//localhost/directory``.

 Let's start by setting up a ``manifold`` as a queue that pushes messages to a familiar destination service::